Plan your Abilities Expo experience today!

 * Dates and times of workshops are subject to change without notice.
 The opinions presented at the workshops are those of the presenters and do not necessarily represent the opinions of Abilities Expo.
 Workshop content should not be considered as a replacement or substitute for the services of trained professionals in any field, including, but not limited to, financial, medical or legal matters.
 We encourage you to seek the advice of professionals, as appropriate, regarding the evaluation of any specific information presented in these workshops.

-Presented by: Wayne W. Broadfield, III, AIA, Associate Director of Architecture Services, Paralyzed Veterans of America
+Presented by: Mark Thompson, Paralyzed Veterans of America

 Can I retrofit my master bathroom to include a spacious roll-in shower?
 What must I do to install an elevator in my two-story home?
 How can my flower garden be made more accessible?
 Who should I hire to make sure my home renovation project will fit my needs?
 Accessible Home Design: The Basics will address improving the accessibility in each specific area of a home, as well as what you need to know before taking on a renovation project.
 Whether it's a new accessible residence or retrofitting your existing home, information will be presented with real examples and case studies.
 Subject matter will include entering your home; residential elevators and lifts, kitchen design, bathrooms and plumbing fixtures, doors, windows, outdoor areas and gardens, and much more.

 Accessible Memories: Defying Limits One Destination at a Time